lixua/li-xuanyu-webdev/README.md

 a.
 My name is Xuanyu Li.
 I am an undergraduate student at College of Computer and Information Science in northeastern university.
 I have little knowledge about the websites, e.g HTML, JS, and CSS.

 b.
-This is the assignments 1 for web-development cousrse(cs4550).
-Setting up the evironment for webdev.
+This is the assignments 2 for web-development cousrse(cs4550).
+Learning the user interface on CSS and HTML

 c. i.
 Heroku: https://li-xuanyu-webdev.herokuapp.com/